brense/php-rest-module/README.md

     $service->resolve($request);

 ### Subsets and custom routes
 Resources can also contain subsets or custom routes (in theory you can use this framework as a 'normal' router, but that is not the intention of this framework).
-To register a subset, add a new resource to the existing one:
+To register a subset, add a new resource to an existing one:

     $subset = new Resource('orders/', new Order(), new OrderController());
     $resource->addSubset($subset);

-You can now retrieve subsets for an account using the path `/account/[id]/orders`.
+You can now retrieve orders for an account using the path `/account/[id]/orders`.
 Custom routes are added as follows:

     $subset->addCustomRoute('GET', 'custom/', array(new OrderController(), 'customFunctionName'));